-The purpose of the paper was to review the evaluation of macroeconomic forecasts using alternative combinations of econometric model and intuition, which is the non-replicable component of forecasts.
+The purpose of the paper was to provide a concise review of the evaluation of macroeconomic forecasts using alternative combinations of econometric model and intuition, which is the non-replicable component of forecasts.

 In the empirical illustration, which was concerned with a comparison of the forecasts provided by the Federal Reserve Board's Staff and the Federal Open Market Committee (FOMC), it could safely be concluded that the FOMC did not add significantly to the forecasts of inflation, unemployment rate and the real growth rate, in comparison with the Staff.